showell-labs/react-native-fs-fork/README.md

   - [exists()] &mdash; Checks if an item exists at the given path.
   - [existsAssets()] &mdash; Checks if an item exists at the given path inside the Android assets folder.
+  - [getFSInfo()] &mdash; Gets info on the free and total storage space on the device, and its external storage.
   - [mkdir()] &mdash; Creates folder(s) at the given path.
   - [moveFile()] &mdash; Moves a file (or a folder with files) to a new location.
   - [readdir()] &mdash; Lists the content of a folder (names only).